 For more than 100 years, Illinois REALTORS® has worked to provide professional representation to buyers and sellers.
 The association’s members follow the REALTOR® Code of Ethics, and have a commitment to work with REALTORS® and their clients to resolve disputes.
-The association has two programs to help with maintaining professional standards.
+Ethics help better the industry for all.

 The association offers two options to help resolve disputes: